Happy Mother's Day!

 Pretty Little Things

 Took a walk down memory lane this morning, and it transported to my first grade.
 My first teacher was called Mrs Duff, and I simply adored her.
-I was on the bright side, so she treated me rather well if I may say.
-One day, Mrs Duff didn't turn up for lessons, and so another teacher (can't remember her name) stepped in for the day.
+I was on the bright side, and so, she treated me rather well if I may say.
+One day, Mrs Duff didn't turn up for lessons, and another teacher (can't remember her name) stepped in.
 As we were doing our Maths classwork, she stood next to me and checked my book.
 I thought I was doing OK, silently working away, but she didn't like what she saw.
 She slapped me across the face, as she shouted, "what are you doing?"
 I was confused.
 To this day, I don't know what my crime was.
-Nevertheless, the mighty slap was followed by a nose-bleed, and I won't even go into detail about what she made me do to stem the bleed.
+Nevertheless, the mighty slap was followed by a nose-bleed.
+I dare not go into details about what she made me do to stem the bleed.
 After school, I walked home.
-Mum took one look at me, "What happened?" she asked.
-I told her.
+Mum took one look at me and asked, "What happened?"
+Started crying as I told her what had transpired.

 That was a very long time ago, and I can't remember some of the things that have happened in recent years.
 But I remember that day so vividly as if it was yesterday.
-My mum was sitting under the shade, and wearing a red dress.
+My mum was sitting under a tree shade.
+She was wearing a red dress, that I remember.
 The moment I told her what had happened, she leapt from where she was seated and started running towards the school.
-She didn't even put shoes on.
-I definitely need to ask her what happened, for she wouldn't say much, but I know that she turned up at school, ready to beat the teacher up!
-Now she's a prayer warrior, I can tell you that.
-But even when I was very young, I was so proud to know that she always had my back.
-To this day, I am going places thanks to my mother's support, encouragement, prayers, and values instilled in me from a very young age.
+The poor woman didn't even put shoes on!
+I definitely need to ask her what happened, but I know that she turned up at school, ready to beat the teacher up!
+Now she's a prayer warrior; I can tell you that.
+But even as a young child, I was so proud to know that she always had my back.
+To this day, I am going places thanks to my mother's support, encouragement, prayers and values instilled in me from a very young age.

 What I've been trying to say is, my mum never made me feel 'guilty' for aiming to be the best even when we didn't have much.
 Most people who see me for the first time usually jump to the conclusion that I'm somehow loaded.
 I've seen their levels of respect being adjusted when they realise that actually, I'm just a regular girl!
 My mum tried the best she could to make sure that no matter how tough life would be, I'd always have a few beautiful moments and items to cherish.
 As a result, I'm richer than most people who earn significantly more than I do.